Course Outline

 • Understanding the foundational principles of econometrics

-• Analyzing variables and measurement techniques
+• Identifying variables and measurement techniques

 • Overview of probability and confidence levels

-• Statistical inference and percentiles
+• Statistical inference and percentile analysis

-• Theoretical probability distributions
+• Theoretical probability distributions for government applications

 • Significance testing and confidence interval methods

-• Working with asymmetry in data
+• Addressing asymmetry in data

 Regression Analysis for Government

-• Key concepts in regression analysis
+• Core concepts of regression analysis

 • Understanding linear regression models